- The Sheerline Windows review. Background

 The design and aesthetics are new but not a million miles away from other recent windows on the market.
 The patented corner design and lack of glazing beads are the two things that genuinely set this system apart from others.
 Time will tell whether this bead-less design will challenge other windows on the market where all of them have beads.
 But the corner design is excellent with clear manufacturing benefits.
 The only murky area is how this system addresses the supply of unglazed frames by the trade to the installer and how strict a requirement for pre-glazed sashes is.

-It’ll be interesting to see how installers take to assembling frames instead of beading them.
-The cill section is really good and seeing innovation on these essential but rather staid part of a window is a nice touch.
+It’ll be interesting to see how installers take to pre-glazed frames and the different fixing method.
+The cill section is really good in it’s design and seeing innovation on these essential but rather staid part of a window is a nice touch.
 The anodised finishes for us is something installers need to look at but we also appreciate trends in colours are region-specific too and some won’t get why we should sell more anodised products generally.

 The trade can look forward to a new and improved way of buying window profile thanks to the UK extrusion base, service and support.
 Any business striving to improve the fenestration sector and service overall deserves credit and support.

 Don’t read too much into the marketing messages